KevinABV63/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ `cd` messages
 [user@sahara ~/lecture1/messages]$
-The current directory is the showed above now.
+The current directory is the one showed above now.

 [user@sahara ~/lecture1/messages]$ `cat` messages
 bash: cd: messages: No such file or directory *